heyshadowsmith/nap-stack-boilerplate/README.md

 # NAP Stack Boilerplate

-This is a boilerplate repository to quickly get set up using Nuxt, Apollo, and Prisma.
+This is a boilerplate repository to quickly get set up using Nuxt, Apollo, and Prisma 1.

 A powerful stack for building Nuxt JAMStack apps powered by GraphQL from front-to-back.